 - ½ teaspoon salt + ½ teaspoon ground sage + ½ teaspoon dried rosemary + ½ teaspoon thyme + ¼ cup grated Parmesan cheese

 - ½ teaspoon salt + 1 teaspoon ground cinnamon + 2 teaspoons brown sugar

 - ½ teaspoon salt + 2 teaspoons poultry seasoning

 - 2 teaspoons Italian seasoning + 2 tablespoons Parmesan cheese

 What to Serve with Roasted Acorn Squash Slices

-Roasted acorn squash is so much more than a side dish to serve with dinner.
-It’s also great for a salad topping, over power bowls, or a quick and healthy snack.
+Roasted acorn squash is much more than a side dish for dinner.
+It’s also great for a salad topping, as a topping on savory roasted vegetable bowls, or as a side for poultry.
 Below are a few ways to use roasted acorn squash and entreés you can serve it with:

 - Add it to this Winter Salad